-The primitive, one-room cabin has bunkbeds that sleep up to four people.
-It has a table and chairs and a wood stove for heat.
+The one-room cabin has bunkbeds that sleep up to four people, a table, 4 chairs and a wood stove for heat.
 There is no electricity, plumbing or water available at the cabin.
 An outhouse is located just steps behind the cabin.